Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Exponential convergence to the

-\ENm For pure jump processes, one can generally choose $\cD_{\mpr} := \cD_{\np}$.
-Yet, in general, one needs "a bit of space" between $\cD_{\np}$ and $\cD_{\mpr} ^c$ to obtain a lower bound uniform in $x\in \cD_{\np}$ over trajectories from $x$ to $\alc$ staying inside $\cD_{\mpr}$. \ENm If \Rmix\, holds, $\tp$ can in fact be chosen as large as needed --with of course a value for $\cp$ depending on $\tp$ --cf. Subsection~\ref{sec:reg}.
+\begin{rem} When it concerns pure jump processes, one can generally choose $\cD_{L}:= \cD_{\ell}$.
+For other processes, one often needs "a bit of space" between $\cD_{\ell}$ and $\cD_{L} ^c$ to obtain a lower bound uniform in $x\in \cD_{\ell}$ over trajectories from $x$ to $\zeta$ staying inside $\cD_{L}$ (as in our second application with a diffusion). \end{rem}

-\textbf{Remarks \ref{as:cd}~:} \IEn \ENm This assumption makes sure that $\alc$ is not contained in a "sink" that, contrary to some "source", does not contribute to generate the surviving trajectories in the long run. \ENm This property with $\cD_c=\cX$ is the assumption $(A2)$ in \cite{ChQSD}.
-Although our assumptions imply it (proof in Section~\ref{sec:pers}), it may not be so practical to prove directly.